MichTronics/JS8Call-Bot/README.md

 # JS8Call-Bot
 This program is a BOT voor JS8CALL.
-You can use custom commands to send info to user.
-Also you can make QSO from out of a Telegram channel.
+You can use custom commands to send info to remote user in JS8Call.
+Also you can make QSO in telegram from out of a Telegram channel.
 The messages from JS8Call wil als be posted in Telegram Channel.

 ### INSTALLATION: